$N$-player games and mean-field games with smooth dependence on past absorptions: Introduction

 \textit{Main results.}\quad The main contributions of the paper can be summarized as follows: \begin{itemize} \item We introduce the MFG with smooth dependence on past absorptions, i.e. the limit model corresponding to the above $N$-player games as $N$ tends to infinity.
-For a solution of the MFG, the empirical densities of survivors $\mu_t^N$ are replaced by a flow of sub-probability measures.
-See Definition \ref{def:MFGsol}. \item We prove existence of a relaxed feedback solution of the MFG with smooth dependence on past absorptions and, under an additional assumption, we show that the optimal feedback strategies are in strict form; see Theorem \ref{teo:existenceRelFeedSolMFG}, Proposition \ref{prop:existenceRelFeedlSolMFG} and Proposition \ref{prop:existenceStrictFeedlSolMFG}.
-Additionally, we show that there exist relaxed and strict feedback solutions that are Markovian up to the exit time; see Lemma \ref{lem:existencemarkovSolMFG}. \item We show that if we have a feedback solution of the MFG (either relaxed or strict) we can construct a sequence of approximate Nash equilibria for the corresponding $N$-player games with a vanishing approximation error as $N \rightarrow \infty$; see Theorem \ref{teo:approxNashRel} and Corollary \ref{cor:approxNash}. \end{itemize}
+For a solution of the MFG, the empirical sub-probability measures $(\mu_t^N)_{t \in [0,T]}$ are replaced by flows of sub-probability measures on $\R^d$; see Definition \ref{def:MFGsol}. \item We prove existence of a relaxed feedback MFG solution and, under an additional convexity assumption, we show that there are optimal feedback strategies in strict form; see Theorem \ref{teo:existenceRelFeedSolMFG}, Proposition \ref{prop:existenceRelFeedlSolMFG} and Proposition \ref{prop:existenceStrictFeedlSolMFG}.
+Additionally, we show that there exist relaxed and strict feedback solutions that are Markovian up to the exit time; see Proposition \ref{lem:existencemarkovSolMFG}. \item We prove uniqueness of the MFG solution under standard monotonicity conditions of the Lasry-Lions type formulated for sub-probability measures; see Theorem \ref{teo:uniqueness}. \item We study approximate Nash equilibria for the $N$-player game in a setting where the dependence on the measure variable is finite-dimensional.
+Precisely, we show that if we have a feedback solution of the MFG (either relaxed or strict), we can construct a sequence of approximate Nash equilibria for the corresponding $N$-player games with a vanishing approximation error as $N \rightarrow \infty$; see Theorem \ref{teo:approxNashRel} and Corollary \ref{cor:approxNash}.
+It is worth stressing that the construction produces approximate $N$-player equilibria in feedback strategies (instead of the more common open-loop strategies). \end{itemize}